samisalreadytaken/csgo-benchmark/README.md

 This only adds 4 files to your `/csgo/` folder.
 It does not overwrite any game files, and it does not interfere with the game in any way.
 You can only use this script on your own server.

 ### Downloading
-Download the repo by clicking [**HERE**](https://github.com/samisalreadytaken/csgo-benchmark/archive/master.zip).
-Then extract the folder.
+Manually download the repository ([`Code > Download ZIP`](https://github.com/samisalreadytaken/csgo-benchmark/archive/master.zip)), then extract the folder.

 <details><summary>Alternative methods</summary>